Curationist Fellows Program

 Contact

-For questions regarding the residency, please contact community(at)mhzfoundation(dot)org
+For questions regarding the fellowship, please contact community@mhzfoundation.org

 Curationist is an ecosystem for collecting and sharing cultural materials from the Creative Commons and public domain.
 We aim to build connections and deepen cultural awareness by collectively framing the world we share.

-Applications for The 2023 Curationist Fellows Program are now now closed.
+Applications for the 2024 Curationist Fellows program are now closed!

 Need more info?